james-coder/OSCAR-code/Building/Linux/BUILD_Linux.md

 You will need either qtcreator or qttools5-dev-tools and a C++ compiler and linker

-Also, you need the packages qt5-default, libqt5serialport5, libqt5serialport5-dev and libqt5opengl5-dev
+Also, you need the packages qt5-default, libqt5serialport5, libqt5serialport5-dev and libqt5opengl5-dev (see ./setup_build_script.sh)

 Oscar can be built without its Help module with Qt 5.8 SDK.